 If here are no devices at the given position, then Null is returned. @todo getHardDiskBootOrder(), getNetworkBootOrder() If this method fails, the following error codes may be reported:

 • E_INVALIDARG: Boot position out of range.

-5.80.25 getCPUIDLeaf
+5.90.25 getCPUIDLeaf

+'''

 void IMachine::getCPUIDLeaf(

+'''

-[in] unsigned long id, [out] unsigned long valEax, [out] unsigned long valEbx, [out] unsigned long valEcx, [out] unsigned long valEdx)
+[in] unsigned long idx, [in] unsigned long idxSub, [out] unsigned long valEax, [out] unsigned long valEbx, [out] unsigned long valEcx, [out] unsigned long valEdx)